If you like what you see here, don’t forget to subscribe to my newsletter in the box above to have my recipes delivered directly to your inbox.

 2. Place a paper towel in the bowl you will be mixing the remaining ingredients in and place the zucchini on top of the paper towel (in the bowl) to absorb any more moisture.
 After a couple of more minutes, remove the paper towel, then add: shallots, oregano, dill, egg (or egg replacer), Parmesan (or dairy replacement-or omit), and flour.
 Gently mix all of the ingredients together

-3. Heat the olive oil in your pan and then drop spoonfuls of the mixture in to the heated oil (about a tablespoon or so each).
+3. Heat the coconut oil in your pan and then drop spoonfuls of the mixture in to the heated oil (about a tablespoon or so each).
 Flatten each with a spatula, cook about 3-4 minutes per each side, until golden brown.
 Drain on paper towels and season with salt, to taste.

 Do you have any secrets up your sleeve to get your kids (or even husband) to eat a particular food?
 If so share it here!
 I am always looking for new ideas and maybe someone else will like your idea and have success in their own family!!